hm-lang/core/proposals/intro.md

 ## parent-child classes and method overrides

 You can define parent-child class relationships with the following syntax.
-For one parent, `extend(ParentClassName)` or, to be explicit about the parent type, `extend(ParentClassName: parentClassName)`.
-Multiple inheritance is allowed as well, e.g., `extend(ParentOne, ParentTwo, ...)` or `extend(ParentOne: parentOne, ParentTwo: parentTwo, ...)`.
+For one parent, `extend(parentClassName)`.
+Multiple inheritance is allowed as well, e.g., `extend(parentOne, ParentTwo, ...)`.
-We use `:` to define inheritance where only immutable/constant methods can be called (e.g., methods like `parentClass::methodWhichDoesNotChangeParentVariables()`), but in most cases you'll want to use `;` to indicate parent class mutable methods can be called as well (e.g., methods like `parentClass;;mutableMethod()`).
-Note that as usual, `:` is the default.
 We can access the current class instance using `This`, and `this` will be the current instance's type.
 Thus, `this` is the parent class if the instance is a parent type, or a subclass if the instance is a child class.
 E.g., a parent class method can return a `this` type instance, and using the method on a subclass instance will return an instance of the subclass.

-We use the `UpperCamelCase` versions of the parent types to access member variables or functions that belong to that the parent type, i.e., without subclass overloads.
+We can access member variables or functions that belong to that the parent type, i.e., without subclass overloads, using the syntax `parentClassName::Variable` or `parentClassName::someMethod()`.
+Use `;;` to access variables or methods that will mutate the underlying class instance, e.g., `parentClassName;;Variable = 3`.
-E.g., a child override of some parent method `someMethod()` might call the parent's version of that method, and augment it somehow, and the way to do that is to use the named parent instance, e.g. `someMethod() := ParentType someMethod()` within the child class' definition headed by `class(ParentType: parentType)`.

 Some examples: